 1500 – 2000 LKR per day

 For exceptional service, tip above these suggested amounts.
 It’s advisable to have small-denomination currency on hand.
-In more upscale establishments, a service charge of around 10% may already be included in the bill, so additional tipping is discretionary.
+In nicer restaurants, a service charge of about 10% might already be added to the bill.
+So, extra tipping is optional.

 Safety and Health Considerations